tkoenig89/ComfyUI_Load_Image_With_Metadata/Readme.md

 # Load Image with metadata

-A custom node for comfy ui to read generation data from images (only png for now).
+A custom node for comfy ui to read generation data from images (prompt, seed, size...).
-This could be used for upscaling generated images, when the original prompts should be used.
+This could be used when upscaling generated images to use the original prompt and seed.

 The `Load Image with metadata` is thought as a replacement for the default `Load Image` node.